 Full-text of the 2nd ed.
 The OED covers words from across the English-speaking world, from North America to South Africa, from Australia and New Zealand to the Caribbean.
 It also offers the best in etymological analysis, listings of variant spellings, and shows pronunciation using the International Phonetic Alphabet.
 Prepared by J.A.
 Simpson and E.S.C.
 Weiner.

-Comprehensive bilingual dictionaries, and unique study materials that provide extra help with learning and using an expanding range of languages including French, German, Spanish and Italian, the site will expand to include many other languages such as Russian, Chinese, Japanese and Polish.
+Comprehensive bilingual dictionaries, and unique study materials that provide extra help with learning and using an expanding range of languages.
+Includes Russian and Spanish.
+French, German, Italian, and Chinese are no longer included in the Libraries' subscription.

 This resource brings together 100 language and subject dictionaries and reference works - containing well over 60,000 pages - into a single cross-searchable resource.